How to Move to Canada, You Know, Just in Case

 How many provinces are in Canada?

-What’s required to move to Canada?
+Ok, so what’s required to move to Canada?
 Do I need to have a job first?

 Not necessarily, but it sure will make things easier.
 It boosts your odds of being granted Express Entry, and it allows you to apply to a Provincial Nominee Program if that’s what you’re after.
 What does any of that stuff mean?
 Glad you asked.